JosephA91/beefy_robot/README.md

-# Beedy Robot Simulator Challenge
+# Beefy Robot Simulator Challenge
 To play simply run `ruby play.rb` and follow the instructions.